Church Avenue station (BMT Brighton Line): Renovations

 During the 1964–1965 fiscal year, the platforms at Church Avenue, along with those at six other stations on the Brighton Line, were lengthened to 615 feet to accommodate a ten-car train of 60 foot-long cars, or a nine-car train of 67 foot-long cars.

 In 1981, the Metropolitan Transportation Authority (MTA) listed the station among the 69 most deteriorated stations in the subway system.
 In 1982, the MTA began renovating the station.

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the Church Avenue station as part of the MTA's 2020–2024 Capital Program.
 In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Church Avenue.
 A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.
-The project included two new stairs and two elevators.
-The elevators and stairs along with the new station house opened in 2025.
+In addition to the new elevators, this project included two new staircases.
 To accommodate the work, all B trains were rerouted to run local between Prospect Park and Kings Highway.
-Also to accommodate the work, southbound trains bypassed the station from August 4 to November 23, 2024; northbound trains skipped the station until February 17, 2025.
-The MTA announced in 2025 that a customer service center would open at the station.
-It opened on November 10, 2025.
+Additionally, southbound trains bypassed the station from August 4 to November 23, 2024; northbound trains skipped the station until February 17, 2025.
+The MTA also announced in 2025 that a customer service center would open at the station.
+This customer service center, along with the new staircases and elevators, opened on November 10, 2025.